 Rainwater harvests a lot of junk alas, too.
 Leaves fall on the roof, concrete tiles decay, and birds fly over; there's a lot of crud.

 The first step is that your rainwater should really initially run into a sort of trap so that the solids will sink to the bottom.
 You can see ours at the front of the underground reservoir.
 On the right is the pump that will drive the water from the reservoir into our home and garden.

 Collecting and saving water like this is an essential part of Bernard Preston's backyard permaculture; working with nature instead of against it.

 There are numerous rainwater harvesting models; ours is simple to build and use.

 This initial filtration trap needn't be too deep; ours is about 4 foot, and it's too much.
 I would recommend about 60 to 80 cm in depth; after all, you have to physically get into it to scoop out the crud.
-Bending down a metre or more is difficult on the back, and unnecessary for the extra benefit.
+Bending down a metre or more is difficult on the back, and unnecessary for any slight extra benefit.

 The first step is to remove the water.
 Getting a siphon started on the sump isn't difficult if you know the principles involved.

 Connect a hose to a tap that is located below the level of the trap and run in a little water, with the end right near the bottom, but not in the crud.

 Disconnect the hose from the tap, and the water in the trap will be siphoned out; it won't take very long depending on the height difference.
 You may want to run it onto your veggies; any crud in there makes good compost.